 When I first entered college I knew immediately that I wanted to work in the health field.
 Most of my life I looked up to the health professionals that I was exposed to growing up—nurses and doctors.
 But I didn’t feel that a clinical setting was right for me and I quickly became discouraged.
 I felt that my dream of working in the health field was not possible, and suddenly I wasn't sure how to move forward with my education and career planning.
 I had no clue what…Continue

-Added by Alivia Shorter on February 3, 2014 at 6:30pm — No Comments
+Added by Alivia Shorter on November 29, 2017 at 1:44pm — No Comments

-Added by Jeffrey Oxendine on December 4, 2013 at 3:00pm — No Comments
+Added by Janet Umenta on November 29, 2017 at 9:30am — No Comments